CarterGSloan/Virtual-Brokerage-Stock-Trading-Simulator-with-ML-Real-Time-Data/README.md

 # Virtual Brokerage Account Manager (Python Terminal)

 Python terminal simulator for a brokerage account with real-time market data, ML-backed research, and a retro green TUI.
-Built to showcase end-to-end software engineering skills for data-driven systems relevant to NASA, Boeing, Lockheed Martin, Palantir, Raytheon, and similar organizations.
+Built to showcase end-to-end software engineering skills for data-driven systems.

 # Overview